RussellSnyder/lesson-type-hints/chapters/unions_and_optional.md

 Sometimes a single type isn't enough for a variable or you want to make sure the consumer of a function handles the case when None is returned.
 Type hinting has your back.

-## Union - When Multiple Types Are Returned
+## Union - When a Variable can be Multiple Types

 ![Why pick just one type!?](/images/memes/string_int_union.jpg)